Photographers Alfred BOCK, Thomas J. NEVIN, and H. H. BAILY

 Portrait of Sarah Crouch by H. H. Baily

 One way of looking at this photograph is to see it as a piece of cardboard on which is printed an image.
 Perhaps it has commercial value only because of age, condition, and provenance.
 Another way is to step into the scene and participate as the photographer might while talking to his sitter.
 Still another way is to trace the journey of each element in the picture from any known context in which it has appeared up to the present, in which case the familiar object in this portrait of Sarah Crouch by H. H. Baily is the carpet with a pattern of large dark lozenges rimmed in white.
-It was formerly used by Alfred Bock as one of his studio carpets, then by Thomas Nevin for one of several set-ups for taking portraits in the same studio, including one of his fiancee Elizabeth Rachel Day in 1868, and finally the same carpet was used in this portrait of Sarah Crouch by Henry Hall Baily, that is, if he photographed her before her death in 1876.
+It was formerly used by Alfred Bock as one of his studio carpets, then by Thomas Nevin for one of several set-ups for taking portraits in the same studio in 1868, and finally the same carpet was used in this portrait of Sarah Crouch by Henry Hall Baily, that is, if he photographed her before her death in 1876.
 On the other hand, is this just a piece of cardboard which was reprinted by Henry Hall Baily from an original capture taken by Alfred Bock before 1865; then reprinted by Thomas Nevin, operating as Nevin & Smith between 1865-1868; or, later, reprinted by Thomas Nevin again from 1868-1875 when both Bock’s stock and Nevin’s negatives were reprinted by Samuel Clifford to 1878; and lastly, reprinted by Henry Hall Baily ca. 1880?
 Reprints were mostly at the request of the client and family.
 All three photographers – Alfred Bock, Samuel Clifford, and Henry Hall Baily – were close friends and colleagues of Thomas J. Nevin from the early 1860s to his retirement in 1888.
 To complicate matters of copying further, from the early 1860s the source of their studio carpets, tables, drapes and backsheets was the family warehouse of Charles A. Woolley, the most senior photographer of their Hobart cohort.
 His studio furnishings and photographic paraphernalia were passed around among members of that cohort when times were hard, which was more often than not.